pinecone-io/pinecone-ts-client/README.md

 })
 ```

-When the new index is ready, it should contain all the data that was in the collection ready to be queried.
+When the new index is ready, it should contain all the data that was in the collection, ready to be queried.

 ```typescript
 > await pinecone.index('product-description-p2x2').describeIndexStats()